 Strength and Justice

-In the Marseille deck and most early Renaissance tarots, Strength was numbered 11 and Justice was numbered 8.
-The deliberate inversion of these two arcana in most modern deck is the fruit of numerological and historical studies about the tarot from various secret societies at the end of the Victorian era.
+In the Marseille deck and most early Renaissance tarots, Strength was numbered 11, and Justice was numbered 8.
+The deliberate inversion of these two arcana in the most modern deck is the fruit of numerological and historical studies about the tarot from various secret societies at the end of the Victorian era.

 The strength tarot card is a wonderful tool to use for a meditation session if you are ever feeling low or discouraged.
 While meditation is often performed in a dimmed light environment, this exercise works even better using bright lights, or even outside under a bright Sun.
 Start meditating, clear your mind, and try to let go anything that burdens you or weighs you down.